Privacy Policy

 • Analytics — at the time of writing we do not run any third-party analytics tools on this website.
 If we introduce analytics in the future, this policy will be updated to name the vendor and you will be given a clear opt-out.

 You can configure your browser to refuse cookies or alert you when cookies are being sent.
-Disabling cookies may affect some functionality of the website — in particular, the contact form.
+The website does not rely on cookies for core functionality, but disabling local storage may reset preference settings between visits.

 8A.
 Direct Marketing (APP 7)